justincrosbie/passkeyme-docs/docs/getting-started/hosted-auth.md

 ### 1. **Configure Your Application**

-First, set up your application in the PasskeyMe console:
+First, set up your application in the Passkeyme console:

 ```javascript
 // Application configuration